idamobile/android-toolbox-plugin/README.md

             }
         }

-For View Presenter Pattert the result code would be:
+For View Presenter Pattern the result code would be:

         public class LDirtyCommentPresenter {
             private LinearLayout messageFrame;